Connecticut Teen Killed After High Speed Police Chase

 Authorities apprehended the man and placed him under arrest.
 He was charged with the teen's death and engaging law enforcement officers in pursuit.
 He was sentenced to two years of probation after completing seven months behind bars.

 A fatal accident can be overwhelming to all who were close to the victim.
 The family was undoubtedly in emotional devastation with the task of saying goodbye to a young teen.
 Since the funeral and sentencing, the family members of the deceased may wish to pursue a wrongful death claim against the driver.
 The civil court system in Connecticut may award compensatory damages if evidence demonstrates that the driver operated in a negligent manner that caused the death that resulted.
+Concerned parties may like to contact a New Haven personal injury lawyer to help determine if there are grounds to file a damages claim.

 Source: NBC Connecticut, Oxford Man Sentenced to 7 Months in Fatal Car Chase, No author, March 24, 2014